react-cosmos/react-cosmos/NEXT.md

 ## UI plugins

 A main feature of the Cosmos Next redesign is the brand-new UI plugin architecture.
-While the new UI is created 100% from plugins, the plugin API is not yet documented.
-This is the next step.
+While the new UI is created 100% from plugins, the plugin API is not yet documented nor made accessible.
+It will take a few big steps to get there, but this is the future.

 While we get feedback for the new JSX fixtures and decorators, I will continue to add feature parity with the old Cosmos UI and gradually release the powerful plugin API for mass consumption.
 Exciting things ahead!

 ## Where is my old Cosmos?

 Cosmos Classic isn't going anywhere.
-First, it will take months before a release candidate for v5 (Cosmos Next) will be ready.
+First, it will take months before a release candidate for v5 (Cosmos Next) is ready.
 Second, the classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside Cosmos Next in the same project (during the migration period).

 ---

-**Thanks for taking the time to try out the Cosmos Next preview! 🙏**
+**Thanks for your help in shaping the future of Cosmos! 🙏**

 For feedback [create a GitHub issue](https://github.com/react-cosmos/react-cosmos/issues/new) or [go on Slack](https://join-react-cosmos.now.sh/).